wintercms/docs/console-scaffolding.md

 <a name="create-job"></a>
 ## Create a job

 The `create:job` command generates a job.
-The first argument specifies the plugin code of the plugin that this form widget will be added into, and the second parameter specifies the job class name, eg. `MyJob`.
+The first argument specifies the plugin code of the plugin that this job will be added into, and the second parameter specifies the job class name, eg. `MyJob`.

 ```bash
 php artisan create:job <plugin code> <job name>